NXLog Legacy Documentation

 HTTPSSearchAllCertStores

-This optional boolean directive, when set to TRUE, enables the loading of all available Windows certificates into NXLog, for use during remote certificate verification.
+This optional directive, if set to TRUE, enables the loading of all available Windows certificates into NXLog, for use during remote certificate verification.
 Any required certificates must be added to a Windows certificate store that NXLog can access.
-This directive is mutually exclusive with the HTTPSCAThumbprint, HTTPSCADir, and HTTPSCAFile directives.
+This directive is mutually exclusive with the HTTPSCAThumbprint, HTTPSCADir and HTTPSCAFile directives.

 HTTPSSSLCipher